jcatrysse/jira2redmine_migration/README.md

 `php 11_migrate_issues.php --phases=jira` beforehand to refresh the staged issue catalogue when you want to analyse new or updated Jira data.

-### Object-type Jira custom fields

-Jira Cloud occasionally delivers custom fields with `schema.type = "object"` that hold arbitrary JSON from marketplace apps.
-To normalise those fields the issue extractor now snapshots sample values in `staging_jira_object_samples` and flattens the leaves into `staging_jira_object_kv` (one row per dot-path and array ordinal).
-The custom field transform consumes those shapes and writes inferred proposals into `migration_mapping_custom_object`, hinting whether a Redmine Key/Value list, dependent list, or plain text field would be appropriate.
-Review these proposals alongside the standard custom field mappings before pushing.

-Other Jira schema types that frequently landed in **Manual review** now have
-defaults: `team` and `sd-customerrequesttype` are treated as Redmine lists fed from Jira allowed values, `option`/`option2` map to plain lists, while `sd-approvals` and the catch-all `any` type fall back to text fields.
-You can override these proposals in `migration_mapping_custom_fields` as needed.

 ### Recommended cross-script phase order

 Some phases depend on data staged by earlier scripts.
 When you want to split